Kredeum/TheRelay/README.md

 #### Available

 - TheRelay : service acting as json proxy retreiving json answers from TheGraph and adding NFT metadata
-  - on each query, metadata saved to IPFS (when available)
-  - on each query, metadata saved to filesystem
+  - on each NFT query, on each NFT retrieved :
-  - on each query, metadata read from IPFS or filesystem
+    - NFT metadata read from IPFS (or filesystem) if available
+    - else metadata fetched from the tokenURI
+    - then saved to filesystem
+    - and saved to IPFS if available
   - start/stop/status commands available
-  - can be run as a daemon or inside TheQuery client, on local desktop or remote server
+  - can be run as a daemon or inside TheQuery client
+  - can be run on local desktop or remote server
 - TheQuery : cli framework
   - TheGraph NFT queries : with both [wighawag](https://github.com/wighawag/eip721-subgraph/blob/master/schema.graphql) and [amxx](https://github.com/OpenZeppelin/openzeppelin-subgraphs/blob/main/generated/erc721.schema.graphql) NFT schemas
   - TheGraph NFT queries enriched with metadata via TheRelay (for both NFT schemas)